Addressing the Gravitational Wave - Collider Inverse Problem

-Fig.~\ref{fig:fig1} (b) gives a scatter plot of the values of $\alpha$ and $\beta/H_{*}$ corresponding to the interior of the black dashed curve in Fig.~\ref{fig:fig1} (a).
-The dashed green and magenta lines indicate the experimental sensitivities of DECIGO with the ``Correlation" design \cite{Kawamura:2011zz} and eLISA with the ``$C_1$" configuration shown in Table 1 in \cite{Caprini:2015zlo}, respectively; the dot-dashed black line represents $\text{SNR}=5$ sensitivity for LISA \cite{Caprini:2019egz}. \footnote{ For illustration of this line, we have fixed $T_* = 100$ GeV, while for all scatter points we have specific $T_n$ determined from thermodynamics individually for each point. } It is particularly interesting to determine the dependence of the GW parameters on $a_2$ and $m_\Sigma$.
-To that end, for visualisation we choose two values of the latter, $m_\Sigma=$ 150 and 200 GeV, corresponding to the red and blue lines, respectively, in Fig.~\ref{fig:fig1} (a).
+It is particularly interesting to determine the dependence of the GW parameters on $a_2$ and $m_\Sigma$.
+To that end, for visualisation we choose two values of the latter, $m_\Sigma=$ 150 and 200 GeV, corresponding to the red and blue lines, respectively, in Fig.~\ref{fig:fig1}(a).
 Arrows indicate increasing $a_2$.
-We recast these lines in Fig.~\ref{fig:fig1} (b), thereby depicting the corresponding trends in $\alpha$ and $\beta/H_\ast$.
+We recast these lines in Fig.~\ref{fig:fig1}(b), thereby depicting the corresponding trends in $\alpha$ and $\beta/H_\ast$.
 It is evident that the GW parameters carry a pronounced sensitivity to the Higgs portal coupling and a milder dependence on the triplet scalar mass.
-Importantly, a larger $a_2$ results in a stronger phase transition and a larger transition duration time.
-For example, for the case $m_\Sigma = 200$ GeV, at $a_2 = 1.54$ the values of $\alpha \sim 2\times 10^{-3}$ and $\beta/H_{*} \sim 10^4$, but increasing $a_2$ by $\sim10\%$ results in $\alpha$ ($\beta/H_{*}$) increasing (decreasing) by one order of magnitude.
+In particular, a larger $a_2$ results in a stronger phase transition and a larger transition duration time.
+For instance, for the case $m_\Sigma = 200$ GeV, at $a_2 = 1.685$ the values of $\alpha \sim 3\times 10^{-3}$ and $\beta/H_{*} \sim 10^3$, but increasing $a_2$ by $\sim1\%$ results in $\alpha$ ($\beta/H_{*}$) increasing (decreasing) by more than one order of magnitude.
+Moreover, a decrease in the mass of the triplet scalar leads to a stronger phase transition, consequently shifting towards regions that will be probed by future GW detectors.

 To illustrate the interplay with collider phenomenology and provide a template for future analysis (point 2 above) we envision a hypothetical set of measurements: